-Talk even briefly to Harrisonburg High School junior Noel ’21, and you’ll quickly figure out that he’s a passionate learner with varied interests, Ivy League goals and a growth mindset.
+Talk even briefly to Noel (Harrisonburg High School ’21, University of Virginia ’25), and you’ll quickly figure out that he’s a passionate learner with varied interests, Ivy League goals and a growth mindset.

 Although he admits to being a procrastinator – a trait shared by none other than Leonardo da Vinci, he’s quick to point out – he’s improving: “Last year I didn’t procrastinate nearly as much as I did in middle school or my freshman year,” he said.

 And this year, he just doesn’t have the time.